chairbender/gym-fantasy-football-auction/README.md

 Each draftable player (regardless of what has happened in a game) has an index from 0 to `number_of_draftable_players - 1`.

-We represent the action space as a 2-dimensional matrix.
+Think of the action space as a 2-dimensional matrix.
 The row represents the player index.
 The column represents the bid on that player - one column for every integer from 0 to the maximum possible bid amount.